ghaiklor/type-challenges-solutions/en/medium-object-entries.md

 Notice how some of the test cases have passed.
 Taking a closer look at the test cases which have failed, we find that:

 - All of the optional keys have to be converted into required.
-We can do so by using `Mapping Modifier`.
+We can do so by using "Mapping Modifier".
 - Since the `Partial` type appends undefined to a type, we have to take care of that.

 ```ts